wp-plugins/wp-sitemap-page/readme.txt

 *   Possibility to customize the way it will be displayed through the admin panel
 *   Posts and categories displayed hierarchically
 *   Has CSS class to customize it if you want
-*   Available in multi-languages (at least english and french).
+*   Available in multi-languages (cf. English, French, Russian and Dutch).
 You can add your own translation if you want

 Want a WordPress developper?
+Want to add a translation?
 Feel free to <a href="http://en.tonyarchambeau.com/contact.html">contact me</a>.

 == Installation ==